-Vision and Mission Statement | The Salvation Army
+Vision, Mission and Values | The Salvation Army

 You are here

-The Salvation Army flag
+The Salvation Army Blood and Fire flag

 Vision Statement of The Salvation Army New Zealand, Fiji, Tonga and Samoa Territory